 The cause of CFS is unknown.
-Researchers speculate that viruses, hypotension, immune impairment, and hormonal problems could all be contributing factors.
+Researchers speculate that viruses, a weakened immune system, stress, and hormonal imbalances could all be contributing factors.
 It’s also possible that some people are genetically predisposed to develop CFS.

-Individuals with CFS sometimes have weakened immune systems, but doctors do not know whether this is enough to cause the disease.
+People with CFS sometimes have weakened immune systems, but doctors don’t know whether this is enough to cause the disease.
 Additionally, people with CFS sometimes have abnormal hormone levels, but doctors haven’t yet concluded whether this is significant.

-The symptoms of CFS vary from patient to patient and based on the severity of the condition.
-The most common symptom is fatigue that is severe enough to interfere with your daily activities.
+The symptoms of CFS vary based on the individual affected and the severity of the condition.
+The most common symptom is fatigue that’s severe enough to interfere with your daily activities.
 For CFS to be diagnosed, fatigue must last for at least six months and must not be curable with bed rest.
 Additionally, you must have at least four other symptoms.

 Other symptoms of CFS may include:

-You may also experience illness or extreme fatigue after physical or mental activities.
+You may also experience extreme fatigue after physical or mental activities.
 This can last for more than 24 hours after the activity.

-You may also experience symptoms of CFS if you are severely obese or have depressive disorders or sleep disorders.
+You may also experience symptoms of CFS if you’re severely obese or have depressive disorders or sleep disorders.
 The side effects of certain drugs, such as antihistamines and alcohol, can mimic CFS as well.

-Modifying your lifestyle can help reduce your symptoms.
+Making some changes to your lifestyle can help reduce your symptoms.
 Limiting or eliminating your caffeine intake will help you sleep better and ease your insomnia.
 You should limit your nicotine and alcohol intake, too.
 Try to avoid napping during the day if it’s hurting your ability to sleep at night.
-Create a sleep routine; You should go to bed at the same time every night and aim to wake up around the same time every morning.
+Create a sleep routine: You should go to bed at the same time every night and aim to wake up around the same time every morning.

 It’s also important to pace yourself during activities.
-Overexertion can worsen your symptoms and induce an episode of fatigue.
+Overexertion can make your symptoms worse and bring on an episode of fatigue.
 Avoid emotional and physical stress.
 Take time each day to relax or participate in activities you enjoy.